gglukmann/pocketizer/README.md

 # New tab - Pocket

-> Browser extension - Unofficial Pocket new tab extension for Chrome, Firefox or Opera
+> Browser extension - Unofficial Pocket new tab extension for Chrome, Firefox and Opera

 Get your Pocket list and archive right on your browsers new tab.